MacaPecha/devsite-docs/guides/resources/faqs/integrations.en.md

 - **Don't worry about the design.** We provide you with a form with design and front-end ready for you to use.

-- **We take care of your security.** We capture the sensitive data of the cards within the secure environment of Mercado Pago, so that you can be PCI Compliant and that you can customize the entire process free of the complexities of security protocols.
+- **We take care of your security.** We capture the sensitive data of the cards within the secure environment of Mercado Libre, so that you can be PCI Compliant and that you can customize the entire process free of the complexities of security protocols.

-- **You will always be up to date.** You can offer your buyers an experience that Mercado Pago keeps in constant improvement.
+- **You will always be up to date.** You can offer your buyers an experience that Mercado Libre keeps in constant improvement.

 [Integrate Web Tokenize](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/online-payments/web-tokenize-checkout/introduction)